sarahpagan/558-project2/README.md

 Additional, helpful documentation about the NPS API is located [here](https://www.nps.gov/subjects/developer/api-documentation.htm).

-To develop the functions interacting with the NPS API, I used the following packages:
+To develop my API interaction functions, I used the following packages:

 `httr`